 The North Sea region is one of Germany’s best kept secrets.
 While the area’s wonderful treasures are well known among locals, few foreign tourist venture into the North Sea, but those who do are rewarded with the experience of a lifetime.
-Tucked away in the north eastern corner of the country, this vast region is a dream come true for lovers of nature, adventure, and open spaces.
+Tucked away in the north western corner of the country, this vast region is a dream come true for lovers of nature, adventure, and open spaces.
 The North Sea region is dotted with picture-perfect fine sand beaches, extensive wetlands and mudflats, and charming towns and villages.
 The natural beauty of this area is complemented by a relaxing and welcoming atmosphere, an impressive range of culinary delights, and a superb accommodation offer.
 The unspoilt beauty and low-key atmosphere of the North Sea never fails to make a lasting impression on visitors, so if you choose to visit the region, you may fall in love with it too!

 Most important North Sea islands